magicblock-labs/conjunto/transwise/README.md

 - `TransactionAccountsExtractor` trait
   - allow conversion from solana transactions to `TransactionAccountsHolder`

+- `TransactionAccountsSnapshot` struct
+  - readonly and writable vecs of `AccountChainSnapshot`

 - `TransactionAccountsValidator` trait
   - takes a `TransactionAccountsSnapshot` and check if it can be a valid ephemeral transaction

+- `AccountFetcher` trait
-- `TransactionAccountsSnapshot` struct
+  - Allows fetching `TransactionAccountsSnapshot` from a `TransactionAccountsHolder`

-  - readonly and writable vecs of `AccountChainSnapshot`
+- `RemoteAccountFetcher`
+  - Internally uses an `AccountChainSnapshotProvider`
+  - Implements `AccountFetcher`

 - `Endpoint` enum
   - enum Chain or Ephemeral or Unroutable
   - can be created from a `TransactionAccountsSnapshot`

 - `Transwise` struct
-  - depends on an `AccountChainSnapshotProvider`
+  - Internally uses `AccountChainSnapshotProvider`
-  - Allow conversions from solana transaction -> `TransactionAccountsSnapshot`
   - Also allows conversion from solana transaction -> `Endpoint`

 # Notes